Deployment of AI-Ready Kubernetes

 WORKER_MACHINE_COUNT: 2

-values.yamlfile is available, add the helm chart repo and apply the helm chart referencing the values file:
+5. Once the values.yaml file is available, you can proceed to deploy the workload cluster with Helm.
+First, add the helm chart repo for CAPONE and apply the helm chart referencing the values file:

 && helm repo update